Why Backup?

 - PHP 4.1+

-- Either Command line access to your web server,
+- SSH access to your web server,

-or Cron Jobs interface (Unix, LInux),
+or Cron Jobs interface (Unix/Linux),

-or Scheduled Tasks interface (Windows)
+or Scheduled Tasks interface (Win)

-Install and setup
+Install and setup (with SSH)

 - Upload folder in your public web folder to test it.
 Open the file in your browser.
 If you see the black page with green letters and there's no errors, you can proceed.